Heliostat.

 • ◐ Build.
 Commits link themselves.
 Unmatched pushes become unplanned work.
 You move the dot daily; commits advise direction. ~ marks nice-to-haves; cut whenever you need to.

-• ◑ Cool-down.
-One page for the whole wind-down: clean up what you skipped, seed next cycle with ideas, and run the retro (Heliostat pre-fills shipped/unfinished/interruption %).
+• ◑ Cooldown.
+One page for the whole wind-down: seed next cycle with ideas and walk the retro with the AI coach (Heliostat pre-reads shipped/unfinished/interruption %; lessons save in a click).
 Close cooldown to unlock the next cycle.

 Everything else — deciding the t-shirt size, moving the dot, cutting scope, writing the retro — stays with you.
 That's the whole point.